-In 2018, the Group signed an order for three ro-ro vessels from the Chinese Jinling shipyard, and these vessels are expected to be delivered in 2022.
-Finnlines has continued its newbuilding programme and signed an order for two ro-pax vessels from China Merchants Jinling Shipyard (Weihai).
-These Superstar ro-pax vessels are expected to be delivered in 2023.
+In 2018, the Group signed an order for three ro-ro vessels from the Chinese Jinling shipyard, and the vessels were delivered in 2022.
+Finnlines' newbuilding programme continues with the construction of two ro-pax vessels from China Merchants Jinling Shipyard (Weihai).
+The Superstar ro-pax vessels are expected to be delivered in 2023.
 The total value of these investments is over USD 500 million, and the purchases will be paid in USD.
 In accordance with principles approved by the Board of Directors, the Group hedges the majority of this USD risk with forwards.